MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 **When you have a subscription that includes protection only (an Office 365 subscription that includes the Azure Rights Management service):**

-- Right management templates for your tenant are displayed as labels and all configuration settings that are specific to classification and labeling are not available.
+- Right management templates for your tenant are displayed as labels and currently, configuration settings that are specific to classification and labeling remain available.

 ## Considerations for templates in the Azure portal

-Before you edit these templates or convert them to labels in the Azure portal, be aware of the following:
+Before you edit these templates or convert them to labels in the Azure portal, be aware of the following changes in implementation from managing templates in the Azure classic portal.
+Some limitations are expected to be addressed during the preview:

 - After you edit or convert a template and save the Azure Information Protection policy, the following changes are made to the original [usage rights](configure-usage-rights.md).
 If required, you can add or remove individual usage rights by using PowerShell with the [New-​Aadrm​Rights​Definition](/powershell/module/aadrm/set-aadrmtemplateproperty) and [Set-​Aadrm​Template​Property](/powershell/module/aadrm/new-aadrmrightsdefinition) cmdlets.